Plumber Insurance: Fixing Pipes & Protecting Your Business

 Product Liability Insurance

 Public liability insurance isn’t a legal requirement, but it’s a wise idea to have it.
+It’s part of the standard Tradesman Saver package and helps protect you against financial liabilities associated with faulty products.

+If your business installs or sells a product that later causes damage to a client’s property, this insurance comes into play.
 For example, you may install a radiator that leaks and causes extensive damage to your client’s property.
 The client can file a lawsuit against you.
+If the leak results from a fault in the radiator, the insurance will compensate.

 Inland Marine Insurance

-Only get the policy if your business is not covered under the standard commercial property insurance.
-The coverage is for tools, supplies, equipment, and anything else the company frequently transports.
+This policy provides financial protection for a plumbing business that doesn’t remain in a fixed location.
+It serves businesses not covered under the standard commercial property insurance.
+The coverage covers tools, supplies, equipment, and anything else the company frequently transports.

+The list of plumber insurance coverages available is non-exhaustive.
+You must know what your business needs most.
 If you can’t afford every policy, consider buying the policies required by law first.
 With time you can diversify your options.

 Find the Right Insurance for Your Business